AdobeDocs/experience-manager-64.en/help/assets/config-dynamic.md

    ![screen_shot_2018-05-23at52612pm](assets/screen_shot_2018-05-23at52612pm.png)

-   This error is also displayed if Video Reporting is run before you configure Dynamic Media Configuration (Pre 6.3) services.
+   This error is also displayed if Video Reporting is run before you configure **[!UICONTROL Dynamic Media Configuration (Pre 6.3)]** services.

 ### Troubleshooting the video reporting configuration {#troubleshooting-the-video-reporting-configuration}

 * During installation, sometimes connections to the Analytics API server times out.
 The installation retries the connection 20 times, but it still fails.
 When this situation occurs, the log file records multiple errors.
 Search for `SiteCatalystReportService`.
 * Not installing the Analytics Preset package first can cause the creation of a new report suite.
-* Upgrading from AEM 6.3 to AEM 6.4 or AEM 6.4.1, then configuring Dynamic Media Configuration (Pre 6.3), still creates a report suite.
+* Upgrading from AEM 6.3 to AEM 6.4 or AEM 6.4.1, then configuring **[!UICONTROL Dynamic Media Configuration (Pre 6.3)]**, still creates a report suite.
 This issue is known and slated to be fixed for AEM 6.4.2.

 ### About the Video Analytics preset {#about-the-video-analytics-preset}